decred/dcrdocs/de_docs/advanced/user-projects.md

 ---

 The following is a list of projects which have been created by members of the Decred community.
-These are not official Decred projects, and as such they are not necessarily endorsed or supported by the Decred developers.
+These are not official Decred projects and as such, they are not necessarily endorsed or supported by the Decred developers.

 ## Dashboards